 RED HOT!
-Elli Avram's Sizzling Pictures Raise The Temperatures To a Whole New Level
+Elli AvRam's Sizzling Pictures Raise The Temperatures To a Whole New Level

 - What's Cooking?
 Salman Khan Never Says No To Elli Avram, Only Allows Her To Touch His Cellphone

-It looks like the summer is getting much more hotter and sweatier, all thanks to Elli Avram's latest pictures where she's seen taking a mirror selfie sporting just a lingerie along with her hairstylist.
+It looks like the summer is getting much more hotter and sweatier, all thanks to Elli AvRam's latest pictures where she's seen taking a mirror selfie sporting just a lingerie along with her hairstylist.
 She captioned the image by saying, "Summers on its way 18."
 Elli's comments section has just exploded as her followers have started commenting on how beautiful and hot she looks and the likes have sky-rocketed as well.

-Apart from the Instagram picture, Elli Avram also shared an Instagram story behind the sets of the hot photoshoot and showed herself in a different angle.
+Apart from the Instagram picture, Elli AvRam also shared an Instagram story behind the sets of the hot photoshoot and showed herself in a different angle.
 The actress is truly blessed with such a stunning body and we're sure that there are many more pictures to come and we just can't wait to see it.
 Looking at her tags on the Instagram story, we assume the shoot is with top celebrity photographer Dabboo Ratnani.

 Summer Gets Much More Hotter

-Elli Avram shared this stunning picture on her Instagram handle and she looks hotter than hell.
+Elli AvRam shared this stunning picture on her Instagram handle and she looks hotter than hell.
 She's really blessed with such a great and perfect body, folks.

 Behind The Scenes